 Conejo Valley High School will provide additional communication and targeted outreach to increase family involvement and support positive student outcomes.
-This will be measured by the number of school communications, web-site updates, parent engagement at Back to School Night and student recognition programs, School Site Council participation, parent representation on district committees, parent involvement with our self-study, and parent survey responses.
+This will be measured by the number of school communications, web-site updates, parent engagement at Back to School Night and student recognition programs, School Site Council participation, parent representation on district committees, parent survey responses, and participation at parent/student conferences.